What is an Open Adoption? Is It Right For You?

 Open Adoption Definition vs. Closed Adoption Definition

 Open adoptions are a relatively new advancement in the adoption process.
 For decades, the adoptions were closed.
-This basically means that no contact takes place between the biological parents and those adopting the child.
+This means that no contact occurs between the biological parents and those adopting the child.
 In many cases, there’s also no contact prior to the adoption.
 It’s a closed adoption.
 Nobody on either side of the adoption process knows or has contact with the other.

-Modern open adoptions, including those facilitated by Lifetime Adoption, provide direct phone calls, the exchange of personal information, and openness in the adoption relationship that provides wonderful benefits to the child.
+Modern open adoptions, including those made possible by Lifetime Adoption, provide direct phone calls, the exchange of personal information, and openness in the adoption relationship that provides wonderful benefits to the child.
+Thankfully, open adoptions are “the new norm,” as 95% of adoptions are open in some way.

 As an adoption best practice, we like to see families and children maintain contact with biological family members — if, of course, both parties agree.
 Otherwise, we can maintain confidentiality and limit the release of identifiable information about the adopted child and their birth parents.

-Lifetime helps both birth parents and prospective adoptive parents in the United States discover an adoption plan that best meets their needs.
-(We don’t facilitate international adoptions with the occasional exception of military members serving overseas.)
+Lifetime helps birth parents and prospective adoptive parents in the United States discover an adoption plan that best meets their needs.
+(We don’t work with international adoptions, with the occasional exception of military members serving overseas.)

 ChildWelfare.gov provides a helpful checklist for women considering open adoption.
-Ask yourself the following questions, they write.
+Ask yourself the following questions, they recommend.
 If you answer “yes” to any of them, you may want to look a little closer at open adoptions.
+The questions include:

 - Do I want to have a say in who raises my child?